SomMeri/less4j/README.md

 ## API:
 Warning: Project is still in alpha and current API is very temporary.
 It will change in the future.

 Access the compiler through `String compile(String lessContent)` method of the `com.github.less4j.LessCompiler` interface.
-The interface has only one implementation: `com.github.less4j.core.DefaultLessCompiler`.
+The thread safe implementation of the interface is: `com.github.less4j.core.DefaultLessCompiler`.

 Put the content of .less file into the input string.
 The method returns translated css style sheet:
 <pre><code>LessCompiler compiler = new DefaultLessCompiler();